 Junior finished the 2007 season with 593 career home runs, 6th all-time.
 He cracked the 600-home-run barrier on June 10, 2008 against the Florida Marlins, off Mark Hendrickson.
 He became the 6th player to reach that milestone.
 Had the chronic injuries of 2001-2004 not limited his progress, the discussion would at that point have been about when he would surpass Hank Aaron's 755 career home runs.
 However, it was more about whether 2008 would be his last season, given the decline in his defensive play and offensive numbers.
 Indeed, Griffey was traded to the Chicago White Sox on July 31st, in return for Nick Masset and Danny Richar.
 His production of a .260 batting average with 3 homers in 41 games was less than the White Sox expected; he did play in three of the four games of the ALDS against the Tampa Bay Rays, but his production of 2 singles and a walk in 10 at-bats was underwhelming.

-Griffey and his wife Melissa have 3 children: George Kenneth III ("Trey"), daughter Taryn Kennedy, and adopted son Tevin Kendall.
+Griffey and his wife Melissa have three children: George Kenneth III ("Trey"), daughter Taryn Kennedy, and adopted son Tevin Kendall.
 When Trey was born, then-Mariners' G.M.
 Woody Woodward sent him a player's contract dated 2012.
 Ken's brother Craig Griffey never made it to the majors.
 The third generation of Griffeys is also extremely gifted athletically, although not in baseball.
-Trey Griffey concentrated on football as a kid and became one of the top high school wide receivers in the country, then attended trhe University of Arizona on a football scholarship, paying in the 2015 Fiesta Bowl.
+Trey Griffey concentrated on football as a kid and became one of the top high school wide receivers in the country, then attended the University of Arizona on a football scholarship, paying in the 2015 Fiesta Bowl.
 For her part Taryn was a standout basketball player in high school.
 The Mariners did select Trey Griffey in the 2016 amateur draft, fittingly in the 24th round in homage to Ken's uniform number.
 There was little chance of ever seeing a third Griffey generation in a Mariners uniform, though, as Trey had not played the game since before high school in order to concentrate on the gridiron.